Analysis | The online attention industry that helps Russian misinformation get traction

 What’s happening is that these claims are landing in an information economy that in multiple ways works to Russia’s advantage.
 There’s the political right’s skepticism of President Biden and his team and its interest in seeing Biden politically weakened.
 (That includes long-standing antipathy to Victoria Nuland, a State Department official in both the Obama and Biden administrations.)
 There’s the trust-no-expert philosophy that helped power Donald Trump’s outsider presidential bid and that has worsened the country’s response to the coronavirus pandemic.

 That overlaps with the do-your-own-research spirit enabled by the Internet, in which people credulously cherry-pick information that reinforces their preferred narrative, establishes their intellectual independence or both.
-At times those narratives are explicit conspiracy theories like QAnon — but for every debunking there is a community ready to reinforce and echo a claim.
+At times, those narratives are explicit baseless claims like QAnon — but for every debunking there is a community ready to reinforce and echo a claim.
 This all intertwines with the creation of a viable economy for misinformation in the guise of outside skepticism: subscription newsletters and patronage tools powered by social media pitches.

 There has truly never been a better or more lucrative time to be a guy “just asking questions.”